 We recognize that many schools and organizations struggle to find funding to provide arts opportunities to their students and carefully consider all requests for our Fairy Godmother Program.
 With a limited number of shows available, we prioritize ticket requests from schools and organizations with the greatest need:

 - Schools with greater than 90% of their overall student body eligible for federal free- or reduced-lunch programs are automatically qualified for free programming.

 - Schools with less than 90% of their student body eligible for federal free- or reduced-lunches may qualify for subsidized programming on a sliding fee scale.

 Ticket request form

 To request Fairy Godmother tickets, please submit an online request:

 Although requests are accepted starting in August, we may not be able to confirm until fall.
 If this is an issue, please let us know and we can adjust.

 Shows fill quickly and are distributed based on financial need, past relationship, and request submission date.
 Waiting lists are available for sold-out performances or if more dates are added.

 We can accommodate up to 180 attendees per performance and may be able to split your school or organization into multiple dates depending on the size of your group and ticket availability.

-Most Fairy Godmother performances coincide with our holiday production in mid-November and early-December.
-Dates for the 2021-2022 Season are TBD, please check back after March 1.
+Most Fairy Godmother performances coincide with our holiday production in mid-November and early December.
+(2021 production is Cinderella.)